openbridge/airbridge/README.md

 🐳 **Docker-Driven**: Utilizes prebuilt source and destination Docker images via Docker Hub.

-🐍 **Python-Powered**: Built on standards-based Python, Airbridge ensures a clean, quick, and modular data flow, allowing for easy integration and modification.
+🐍 **Python-Powered**: Built on standards-based Python, Airbridge ensures a clean, quick, and modular data flow, allowing easy integration and modification.

 🔗 **Airbyte Sources and Destinations**: Orchestrating the resources needed to bridge sources and destinations.

-🔄 **Automated State Management**: Includes simple, but effective, automated state tracking for each run.
+🔄 **Automated State Management**: Includes simple but effective automated state tracking for each run.

 🔓 **Open-Source**: No special license, everything Airbridge is MIT.